Azure/azure-cli-extensions/src/ags/get_start.md

+There 2 ways to use it

+- If you have an existing CLI, install the extension: `az extension add  --source https://github.com/yugangw-msft/azure-cli-extensions/raw/ags/src/ags/dist/ags-0.1.0-py3-none-any.whl`
+- If you have docker, run `docker run -it graazurecli.azurecr.io/azure-cli`

 The test script below should explain command flows.
 Everything is under “az grafana”.
 Using “az grafana -h” should guide you through easily

 ```baah